The Geminid Meteor Shower Peaks This Weekend

-The year may be wrapping up, but it certainly will be going out with a celestial bang as one of the best annual meteor showers lights up the early-morning sky.
-This week`s display is typically one of the favorites for star-gazers as it consistently provides around 60-100 meteors per minute to viewers in rural locations.
+The year may be wrapping up, but it certainly will be going out with a celestial bang as one of the best annual meteor showers lights up the night sky.
+This week`s display is typically one of the favorites for star-gazers as it consistently provides around 60-100 meteors per hour to viewers in rural locations.

 Whether you call them "falling stars," "shooting stars," or by their scientific name, meteors, they all begin the same way - as small particles of debris that burn up in the Earth`s atmosphere and emit a visible light trail.
 Most meteors range in size from a grain of sand to that of a pebble and streak across the sky at 40 miles per second.
 That`s more than 200 times faster than the speed of sound!

 The main meteor shower in December is called the Geminids because the meteors will appear to radiate from the bright star Castor in the constellation of Gemini.
 The Geminid shower is a bit of an oddity though, as the meteors will at times tend to streak across other parts of the sky away from the constellation.
 These meteors are also denser than others so they shoot through the atmosphere at a much slower speed and burn up less quickly.
 Moreover, the Geminid shower tends to see higher frequencies of fireballs, which can last several seconds, light up the entire sky, and produce a wide range of colors from white, to yellow, and even green.